Executive Order 13693, Planning for Federal Sustainability in the Next Decade

 - Promote sustainable commuting and work-related travel practices, including vehicle charging, telecommuting, teleconferencing, carpooling and public transportation.

-- Incorporate climate-resilient design and management elements into the operation, repair and renovation of existing buildings and design of new buildings.
+- Incorporate resilient design and management elements into the operation, repair and renovation of existing buildings and design of new buildings.

 - Purchase sustainable and environmentally preferable products and services identified by EPA or the U.S. Department of Energy.